avc-adelaide/bellhoppe/README.md

     make install

-This will install binaries `bellhop(3d).exe` into the `./bin` directory, which should be added via your standard shell configuration.
+This will install binaries `bellhop(3d).exe` into the `./bin` directory, which should be added to your path via your standard shell configuration.
 The Makefile message outputs an example of how to do this for a ZSH or BASH setup.